martyn1fyles/martyn1fyles.github.io/_pages/about.md

 Software
 ------
-Our work developing a SARS-CoV-2 contact tracing model has had an initial release, and is available at: LINK.
+Our work developing a SARS-CoV-2 contact tracing model has had an initial release, and is available at: https://github.com/TTI-modelling/TestingContactModel.
 As much of the code was developed at pace so that we can provide rapid response modelling, we are taking the time to polish and completely document some advanced aspects of the model.

 Programming languages
 ------